-IF THE PREVIOUS EXTRACT WAS OUTDATED: The dating period for allergenic extracts indicates the time that they can be expected to remain potent under refrigerated storage conditions (2° - 8° C).
+IF THE PREVIOUS EXTRACT WAS OUTDATED: The dating period for allergenic extracts indicates the time that they can be expected to remain potent under refrigerated storage conditions (2°- 8°C).
 During the storage of extracts, even under ideal conditions, some loss of potency occurs.
 For this reason, extracts should not be used beyond their expiration date.
 If a patient has been receiving injections of an outdated extract, he may experience excessive local or systemic reactions when changed to a new, and possibly more potent extract.
 In general, the longer the material has been outdated, the greater the dose reduction necessary for the fresh extract.

-IFTHE PREVIOUS EXTRACT WAS NON-STANDARDIZED: Standardized extracts may be more potent than non-standardized extracts.
+IF THE PREVIOUS EXTRACT WAS NON-STANDARDIZED: Standardized extracts differ in potency from non-standardized extracts.
+Use Table 2 for guidance in selecting dose for switching.
+To confirm dose selected, side-by-side skin testing of new and old extracts can be carried out.
+(See CLINICAL PHARMACOLOGY, Table 2.)
 Initiate therapy as though the patient had not been receiving immunotherapy, or determine initial dose by skin test using serial dilutions of the extract.
-See PRECAUTIONS and DOSAGE AND ADMINISTRATION Sections.
+See PRECAUTIONS and DOSAGE AND ADMINISTRATION Sections below.